jbcurtin/quine/README.md

 ## Design

-`quine` was built to allow engineers the ability to deploy clusters quickly and efficiently.
-Expanding upon Red Green Blue Deployment, quine uses Babylonian Zodiacal Constellations[0] to create complete and secure deployments. `quine` deployes to Amazon Web Services, bypassing the need to learn AWS Cloud Formation. `quine` also builds and deploys docker containers to the EC2 instances that are created.
+`quine` orchestrates in one shell command to create complex and secure deployments.
+Taking basic components of Amazon Web Services, turning them into actionable notes of information with quine-map-scripts, a quine-orc-script can be utilized to decide what to do next in an AWS Account.
+Using quine, you'll be able to identify and designate any number of number of cluster configurations that'll allow testing software in isolated environments

 ## Fund Bounty Target Upgrades